MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-custom-group-objects/retrieve-a-custom-groups-definition-within-a-changeset.md

 Changesets are used in this workflow.
 For information on how to create and use changesets, see [Changesets](/docs/common-workflows/modeling/changesets.md).
 If you plan to use the response of `GET /api/model/customGroups/{customGroupsId}` to create a new custom group or update the custom group's definition, it is recommended to associate all requests to one changeset.

 You want to get the definition of the `"Age Group"` custom group object.
-The object ID of the custom group is `085CBF314703A71E926EA187C2002969` in the MicroStrategy Tutorial project.
+The object ID of the custom group is `085CBF314703A71E926EA187C2002969` in the Strategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info